 As the name suggests these are expenses incurred by the business in its normal day-to-day operations and excludes any expenses of a non-operational nature.
-Examples of fixed expenses are salaries, accounting expenses, rent and rates, water and lights, statutory personnel payments, etc. These expenses are often referred to as fixed expenses because they have no direct relation to the revenue (or turnover) that was generated by the business.
+Examples of operating expenses are salaries, accounting expenses, rent and rates, water and lights, statutory personnel payments, etc. These expenses are often referred to as fixed expenses because they have no direct relation to the revenue (or turnover) that was generated by the business.

 This gives an indication of how effectively the operations of the business are managed.
 This profit figure excludes items of an exceptional nature and includes only those income and expenditure items that are directly related to operations.

 Also known as “Prepayments”.
 This appears under the current assets section in the balance sheet and relates to expenses that have been paid in advance of the end of the accounting period.

 Profit for the year (the so-called “bottom-line”) can be described as the “leftovers” of a business’ revenue (or turnover) after all the expenses and taxes have been paid.

 A set of ratios exist that are designed to measure the profitability of a business.
 This is slightly different to simply determining whether a business has made a profit; profitability is a measure of how well assets and resources are used to generate profit.

 Property, furniture & fittings, equipment and vehicles

 These are the fixed assets of the business and appear under the non-current assets in the balance sheet.
 The intention of the business is to use these assets to enable the business to operate and not to sell them in the short-term to make a profit.